arpitbbhayani/articles/blogs/copy-on-write.md

 CoW is an alternate to this strategy in which a instead of creating a deep copy of a modifiable resource, everything is just copied by reference and before making the modification a deep copy of that particular chunk/resource is made and changes are applied.
 To gain a deeper understanding we see how CoW fares while copying a [Doubly LinkedList](https://en.wikipedia.org/wiki/Doubly_linked_list).

 # Copy-on-write on a Doubly LinkedList
 Given a Doubly LinkedList `A` we create a copy of `B` such that any modifications by `A` is not visible to `B` and any modifications by `B` are not visible to way.
-Naive way was to copy and clone all the nodes of the LinkedList and let `B` now points to head of this new list.
+Naive way is to copy and clone all the nodes of the LinkedList and let `B` now points to head of this new list, as illustrated in the diagram below.
+Any modifications made to either list will not be visible to the other because their entire space is mutually exclusive.

 ![Deep Copying a Doubly LinkedList](https://user-images.githubusercontent.com/4745789/80857167-978ac780-8c6d-11ea-9fc5-238753391eb2.png)

+Copy-on-Write semantics suggest an optimistic approach where `B` instead of pointing to the cloned `A`, shares the same reference as `A` which means it also points to the exact same list as `A`.

 # Why should we Copy-on-Write